-- 1 September following his or her 15th birthday, or - 1 September following their 16th birthday if the child is registered blind or has been taken off the blind register in the 28 weeks before your claim, or you receive Disability Living Allowance for the child.
+- the age of 15 (until the Saturday following 1 September after his or her 15 birthday, or - the age of 16 (until the Saturday following 1 September after his or her 16 birthday) if the child is registered or has been taken off the blind register in the 28 weeks before your claim, or you receive Disability Living Allowance for the child.

-If you are on ordinary maternity, ordinary adoption or paternity leave and are still treated as being in work, you can claim the costs of childcare for the child you have taken leave to look after, as well as claim the costs of childcare for any other children in the family.
+If you are on paid maternity, paid adoption or paternity leave and are still treated as being in work, you can claim the costs of childcare for the child you have taken leave to look after, as well as claim the costs of childcare for any other children in the family.
 This will enable you to settle a new baby or child into childcare before returning to work.

-If you are becoming a parent for the first time, Working Tax Credit is available before the baby or child arrives if you were aged 25 or over and worked at least 30 hours a week before the maternity, adoption or paternity leave began.
 You can claim Working Tax Credit, including the childcare element from the birth or adoption of the child, as long as you usually worked at least 16 hours a week before the maternity, adoption or paternity leave began.
 What do you mean by 'registered' or 'approved' childcare?

-The childcare must be provided by one of the following.
+The childcare you use must be provided by one of the following